WHAT IS YOGA THERAPY?

 Meditation has been proven to increase concentration which in turn has a ripple effect on healing and positively transforming all levels of our constitution from the gross physical body to the deeper subtle energy bodies.

-Bhavana - Visualization
+Bhavana - Mental Focus

-We may draw on the healing qualities of the moon or the energizing power of the sun as visual tools- by inviting these qualities into our lives, we embody them and they become a part of us.
+We may draw on the healing qualities of the moon or the energizing power of the sun as internal visual tools- by inviting these qualities into our lives, we embody them and they become a part of us.

 Chakra and Nadi - Subtle Energy Body